H. Brandt Ayers, former publisher of The Anniston Star, dead at 85

-H. Brandt "Brandy" Ayers, the small-town publisher who turned The Anniston Star into a voice for integration in the 1960s, died early Sunday morning, friends and family members say.
+H. Brandt "Brandy" Ayers, the small-town publisher who turned The Anniston Star into a voice for integration in the 1960s, died Saturday, friends and family members say.
 He was 85.

-"I don't think Brandy ever shied away from taking the position that was unpopular, if that was what he believed," said Felicia Mason, executive director of the Alabama Press Association.
+“For all of my life, he was at the head of a good small newspaper, a good community newspaper and just a good newspaper of any size,” said Pulitzer-winning reporter Rick Bragg, a former Star reporter.
+“And he put out a progressive newspaper at a time when it would have been easier to pander.”

 Ayers assumed control of the family-owned paper in the mid-1960s, and soon turned The Anniston Star into one of the few locally owned papers to take an integrationist stand in the civil rights era.